robertdc2/IS-160-AI-In-Business/README.md

 # AWS DeepRacer for RL Concept

 AWS DeepRacer is a reinforcement learning-based platform offered by Amazon Web Services (AWS) designed to teach and enable developers to understand and experiment with reinforcement learning concepts in a fun and practical manner.
-It provides a physical 1/18th scale autonomous car and a simulated environment where users can train their models to drive the car autonomously around a track.
+It provides a virtual autonomous car and a simulated environment where users can train their models to drive the car autonomously around a track.
 Users can define reward functions, adjust hyperparameters, and leverage various RL algorithms to train the model.

 Assessment of the Output: